-- 5) Cardiac services - 6) Home infusion therapy - 7) Hospice - f.
+- f.
+Special Service networks.
+The following services must be received from special service network providers in order to be covered.
+All terms and conditions outlined in the Summary of Benefits apply. - 1) Mental health services inpatient or outpatient - 2) Chemical dependency services inpatient and outpatient - 3) Chiropractic services - 4) Transplant coverage - 5) Cardiac services - 6) Home infusion therapy - 7) Hospice - g.
 Individuals whose permanent residence and principal work location are outside the State of Minnesota and outside of the service areas of the health plans participating in Advantage.
 If these individuals use the plan administrator's national preferred provider organization in their area, services will be covered at Benefit Level Two.
 If a national preferred provider is not available in their area, services will be covered at Benefit Level Two through any other provider available in their area.
 If the national preferred provider organization is available but not used, benefits will be paid at the POS level described in paragraph "i" below.
-All terms and conditions outlined in the Summary of Benefits will apply. - g.
+All terms and conditions outlined in the Summary of Benefits will apply. - h.
 Children living with an ex-spouse outside the service area of the employee's plan administrator.
 Covered children living with former spouses outside the service area of the employee's plan administrator and enrolled under this provision as of December 31, 2003, will be covered at Benefit Level Two benefits.
 If available, services must be provided by providers in the plan administrator's national preferred provider organization.
-If the national preferred provider organization is available but not used, benefits will be paid at the POS level described in paragraph "i" below. - h.
-Individuals whose permanent residence is outside the State of Minnesota and outside the service areas of the health plans participating in Advantage.
+If the national preferred provider organization is available but not used, benefits will be paid at the POS level described in paragraph "i" below. - Individuals whose permanent residence is outside the State of Minnesota and outside the service areas of the health plans participating in Advantage.
 (This category includes employees temporarily residing outside Minnesota on temporary assignment or paid leave (including sabbatical leaves) and all dependent children (including college students) and spouses living out of area.)
 The point of service (POS) benefit described below is available to these individuals.
 All terms and conditions outlined in the Summary of Benefits apply.
-This benefit is not available for services received within the service areas of the health plans participating in Advantage. - 1) Deductible.
+This benefit is not available for services received within the service areas of the health plans participating in Advantage.

+- 1) Deductible.
 There is a \$350 annual deductible per person, with a maximum deductible per family per year of \$700. - 2) Coinsurance.
-After the deductible is satisfied, 70 percent coverage up to the plan out-of-pocket maximum designated below. - i.
+After the deductible is satisfied, 70 percent coverage up to the plan out-of-pocket maximum designated below. - j.
 Lifetime maximums and non-prescription out-of-pocket maximums.
 Coverage under Advantage is not subject to a per person lifetime maximum.

-In the first and second years of the contract, coverage under Advantage is subject to a plan year, non-prescription drug, out-of-pocket maximum of \$1,100 1,200 per person or \$2,200 2,400 per family for members whose primary care clinic is in Cost Level 1 or Cost Level 2; \$1,500 1,600 per person or \$3,000 3,200 per family for members whose primary care clinic is in Cost Level 3; and \$2,500 2,600 per person or \$5,000 5,200 per family for members whose primary care clinic is in Cost Level 4.
+In the first and second years of the contract, coverage under Advantage is subject to a plan year, non-prescription drug, out-of-pocket maximum of \$1,200-1,700 per person or \$23,400 per family for members whose primary care clinic is in Cost Level 1 or Cost Level 2; \$1,600-2,400 per person or \$3,200-4,800 per family for members whose primary care clinic is in Cost Level 3; and \$23,600 per person or \$57,200 per family for members whose primary care clinic is in Cost Level 4.